0

 Best carpet plants for planted tank

-The term 'carpets' are usually applied to shorter plants that spread across the soil surface using runners.
+The term "carpet" is usually applied to shorter plants that use runners to spread across the soil surface.
 The shorter, finer carpets usually require CO2 to grow well.
-Because they are small and grow at the substrate level, they tend to be furthest away from the light source and most of them spread faster and grow shorter/denser when there is stronger lighting.
+Because they are small and grow at the substrate level, they tend to be furthest from the light source and most will spread faster and become shorter/denser when there is more light.
 Many root better in finer substrates.
-Most carpets spread quite quickly through runners if conditions are good.
+Most carpets spread fairly quickly by runners when conditions are good.

 Without injected CO2

-Micranthemum "monte carlo' is by far the best carpet plants for low tech tanks due to its hardiness.
-Marsilea crenata/hirsuta/minuta also works well but grows slowly.
-Crenata is the smallest one.
-Marsilea can take a little bit more shade than Monte carlo.
+Micranthemum "monte carlo" is by far the best carpet plant for low tech tanks due to its hardiness.
+Marsilea crenata/hirsuta/minuta also works well, but grows slowly.
+Crenata is the smallest.
+Marsilea can tolerate a little more shade than Monte Carlo;

 To learn how to grow carpets without CO2, click here.